Hurricane Melissa: Jamaica

-Melissa damaged at least 41,390 hectares (102277 acres) of farmland, affecting more than 70,000 farmers and leading to the loss of over 1.25 million animals.
-Total losses in agriculture were estimated at J$29.5 billion.
+Melissa damaged at least 41,390 ha of farmland, affecting more than 70,000 farmers and leading to the loss of over 1.25 million animals.
+Total losses in agriculture were estimated at J$29.5 billion (US$184 million).
+Around 32,400 ha of vegetable fields were damaged and around 2,450 ha of plantain and banana farms were damaged.
+Over one hundred plantain and banana farms applied for disaster funds.
 Over half of the island's forests suffered damage.
-Flooding from Melissa persisted following the storm, with waters rising again two weeks later in Manchester Parish, prompting the local health department to issue advisories to avoid direct contact.